ekowabaka/ekowabaka.me/blog/posts/2015-06-19-getting-back-on-track.md

 ---
-title="Getting Back on Track"
+title: "Getting Back on Track"
-tags="Blogging, Nyansapow, PHP",
+tags: "Blogging, Nyansapow, PHP",
-category="Personal"
+category: "Personal"
 ---

 I've always wanted to restart this blog but I also always wanted to do it in